After Action Review

-A briefing or analysis following the completion of an activity to see whether anything could have or should have been done differently
+This tool, used following the completion of an activity, shows whether anything could have or should have been done differently.

 Definition from Department of Health Knowledge Management Framework

 Reference: Knowledge management at WHO C Bailey 2005, World Health Organization

 This postcard describes the After Action Review tool in words and pictures.

 View the NHS Knowledge Mobilisation Framework elearning module on After Action Reviews.

 Contact the Knowledge for Healthcare team on [email protected] for the postcard in an accessible format.